 We may collect the following information:

-If you sponsor a person using an online giving platform such as Just Giving or Virgin Money Giving and you indicate that you would like to hear from us, then they may pass on your contact details to us so that we can tell you more about our Charity.
+If you sponsor a person using an online giving platform such as Just Giving and you indicate that you would like to hear from us, then they may pass on your contact details to us so that we can tell you more about our Charity.
 You should check the Privacy Statements of sites such as Just Giving, before you give them your information.

 What we do with the information we collect

-We require this information for the following reasons:
+We collect this information for the following reasons:

 - Internal record keeping.

-- We may use the information to keep you up to date with what is happening at Nottingham Hospitals Charity via our twice-yearly Pulse newsletter, but we will always let you know how you can opt out of receiving this.
+- We may use the information to keep you up to date with what is happening at Nottingham Hospitals Charity via our newsletter, but we will always let you know how you can opt out of hearing from us.

-- We may periodically send letters or emails about fundraising events which we think may interest you using the contact details you have provided.
+- We may periodically send letters or emails about fundraising or volunteering events which we think may interest you using the contact details you have provided.

 - We may share your name, and details of your donation, with Nottingham University Hospitals NHS Trust in order to ensure your donations are used according to your wishes.
 This will be limited to senior members of staff only.
 You can let us know if you would prefer for your details to remain anonymous and we will always respect your wishes.